 Students are regularly taught about how to stay safe when using the internet and are encouraged to recognise that people are not always who they say they are online.
 They are taught to seek adult help if they are upset or concerned about anything they read or see on the internet.

-Through INSET opportunities in the academy, we will ensure that our staff are fully aware of the threats, risks and vulnerabilities that are linked to radicalisation; are aware of the process of radicalisation and how this might be identified early on and are aware of how we can provide support as an academy to ensure that our students are resilient and able to resist involvement in radical or extreme activities.
+Through INSET opportunities in the school, we will ensure that our staff are fully aware of the threats, risks and vulnerabilities that are linked to radicalisation; are aware of the process of radicalisation and how this might be identified early on and are aware of how we can provide support as a school to ensure that our students are resilient and able to resist involvement in radical or extreme activities.